Death and state funeral of J. Jayalalithaa: Background

 On 22 September 2016, Jayalalithaa was admitted to Apollo Hospitals in Chennai, as she was suffering from an infection and acute dehydration.
 Her official duties were handed over to her minister O. Panneerselvam on 12 October 2016, though she continued to remain as the chief minister of the state.
 She was also said to be suffering from a severe pulmonary infection and septicaemia, which were cured.
 On 4 December 2016, she was re-admitted to the intensive care unit after suffering a cardiac arrest around 16:45 on the evening.
 The hospital released a press statement stating that her condition was "very critical" and that she was on life support.

 Death and national mourning

 Death and announcement

-On 6 December 2016 at around 0:15 IST, the hospital officially announced that she passed away at 23:30 (5 December 2016) and she became the first female chief minister to die in office in India.
+On 6 December 2016 at around 0:15 IST, the hospital officially announced that she had died at 23:30 (5 December 2016) and she became the first female chief minister to die in office in India.

 Government of India declared a one-day national mourning with the national flag in all government buildings flying at half-mast.
 While a seven-day state mourning from 6 to 12 December 2016 was observed by Government of Tamil Nadu, also three-day state mourning from 6 to 8 December 2016 were observed by Government of Kerala and the Government of Puducherry.
 One day state mourning on 6 December 2016 was observed by Government of Karnataka,Government of Bihar,Government of West Bengal,Government of Punjab,Government of Uttarakhand and Government of Goa.